 Oral History Focus Group

 A group reminiscence interview led by Dr Alex Ombler (East Riding Archives).
 Former shipyard workers, trawlermen, and other maritime industry workers or enthusiasts are invited to take part in a walkabout at Grovehill, Beverley, the site of Cook, Welton & Gemmell’s shipyard itself.
-Get Involved and email us at email@example.com
+If you have a story of your own to tell, Get Involved and email us at firstname.lastname@example.org

 Friday 10th August, 2.40pm at Grovehill, Beverley (EVENT FINISHED)